Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 Automate user deprovisioning and modification with System for Cross-domain Identity Management (SCIM) support

-All users leveraging external user management via LDAP or SAML should enquire whether their identity provider supports the SCIM standard and, if so, register Gradle Enterprise as a SCIM-enabled service provider to benefit from automated user deprovisioning and role-assignment modifications.
+All users leveraging external user management via LDAP or SAML should enquire whether their identity provider supports the SCIM standard and, if so, register Develocity as a SCIM-enabled service provider to benefit from automated user deprovisioning and role-assignment modifications.

-Please refer to the Gradle Enterprise Administration Manual for more information.
+Please refer to the Develocity Administration Manual for more information.

 Previously, build cache installations with millions of cache entries and anything less than a very fast SSD disk available could suffer from slow startup times and non-negligible IO overhead during startup and steady-state operation.
 Now, internal cache indexes and metadata are stored in an alternative format that reduces administrative IO, at the expense of using slightly more disk space.

 After upgrading, such installations should notice significantly faster startup and reduced IO overhead.
 Installations with caches containing less than millions of cache entries or using very fast disks are unlikely to notice a significant difference.

 This change applies to the built-in build cache node of Develocity 2023.1 as well as version 15 of the separately deployable build cache node.

 The recent introduction of the Develocity Bamboo plugin makes it easier to enable Develocity for all CI builds without needing to edit any Gradle build scripts or Maven POM files.

 This functionality is beneficial for organizations with an existing set of diverse projects.
 It makes the profound insights of a Build Scan available without requiring project owners to make any changes.
 It allows teams to monitor build performance and failure rates across all projects.

 The plugin adapts to various Gradle and Maven versions and usage patterns.
 It supports any explicit Develocity configuration in projects, such as additional project-specific build tags and metadata.